SoftUni-Internal/interactive-content/EN/03-Advanced-Function/05-Error-Handling.md

 When a function or method fails to do what its name suggests, it **should** either:

-- Return a special value
+- Return a special value:

 ```js live
 const years = [1991, 1968, 2009];